-- A. Protect, maintain and enhance natural ecosystem processes and functions in the region, in order to maintain their natural ecological diversity. - B. Restore and maintain the physical and biological integrity of Arcata's streams. - C. To protect, restore, enhance, and maintain riparian habitat on those lands subject to wetlands and streamside protection zone. - D. Recognize and protect wetlands as highly productive complex ecosystems that provide vital habitat and cleansing systems. - E. Restore and maintain the physical and biological integrity of publicly owned former tidelands (farmed wetlands) subject to the Public Trust easement, to a diversity of tidal, freshwater, and riparian habitats. - F. Protect and enhance prime agricultural lands for their food production, resource, and aesthetic values. - G. Manage a sustainable production of both public and private forest products on both public and private timberlands. - H. Manage water resources at the watershed level, to maintain high ground and surface water quality. - I. Manage surface and groundwater resources to provide water quality and quantity adequate to support natural ecosystem processes and functions. - J. Conserve soil resources as the foundation of resource production, and minimize erosion and other soil depleting processes. - K. Promote energy conservation, and development and use of alternative, non-polluting, renewable energy sources for community power, with an all-electric emphasis, in both the public and private sectors. - L. Maintain an active relationship with adjacent communities and government agencies to encourage cooperative management of natural resources and ecosystems in Arcata's Planning Area. - M. Conserve natural resources through reduced materials consumption and recycling (see integrated waste management policies in the Public Facilities & Infrastructure Element). - N. Establish an Agricultural Advisory CommitteeSupport the Wetlands & Creeks Committee and Forest Management Committee to provide recommendations to the City Council to continue to enhance the City's natural resources and -to help maintain a compatible relationship between agricultural and non-agricultural activities and uses.
+- A. Protect, maintain and enhance natural ecosystem processes and functions in the region, in order to maintain their natural ecological diversity and tribal connection. - B. Restore and maintain the physical and biological integrity of Arcata's streams. - C. ~~Top~~Protect, restore, enhance, and maintain riparian habitat on those lands subject to wetlands and streamside protection zone. - D. Recognize and protect wetlands as highly productive complex ecosystems that provide vital habitat and pollution filtration functions~~cleansing systems~~. - E. Restore and maintain the physical and biological integrity of publicly owned former tidelands ~~(farmed wetlands)~~ subject to the Public Trust easement, ~~to~~resulting in a diversity of tidal, freshwater, and riparian habitats.

+- F. Protect and enhance prime agricultural lands for their food production, resource values, and aesthetic values. - G. Manage a sustainable production of both public and private forest products ~~on both public and private timberlands~~. - H. Manage water resources at the watershed level, to maintain high groundwater and surface water quality. - I. Manage surface water and groundwater resources to provide water quality and quantity adequate to support natural ecosystem processes and functions. - J. Conserve soil resources as the foundation of resource production, and minimize erosion and other soil depleting processes. - K. Promote energy conservation, and development and use of alternative, non-polluting, renewable energy sources for community power, with an all-electric emphasis, in both the public and private sectors. - L. Maintain an active relationship with adjacent communities, tribal entities, and government agencies to encourage cooperative management of natural resources and ecosystems in Arcata's Planning Area. - M. Conserve natural resources through reduced materials consumption and recycling (see integrated waste management policies in the Public Facilities & Infrastructure Element). - N. ~~Establish an Agricultural Advisory Committee~~ Support the Wetlands & Creeks Committee and Forest Management Committee in providing recommendations to the City Council to continue to enhance the City's natural resources and -to help maintain a compatible relationship between agricultural and non-agricultural activities and uses.